FergusFettes/turbo-text-transformer/README.md

 Turbo Text Transformer is a Python command-line tool for generating text using OpenAI's GPT-3 and other models.
 It includes a modular model system that allows for easy integration of new models and customization of existing ones.

-Best used in combination with the [Turbo Text Transformer Prompts](https://github.com/fergusfettes/turbo-text-transformer-prompts) repository!
+Includes templates, look in the [Turbo Text Transformer Prompts](https://github.com/fergusfettes/turbo-text-transformer-prompts) repository for more documentation and to find a list of the templates!

 ## Installation